 And then she goes to the nearest Starfleet office and enlists.
 They're short of nurses.
 The recruiter seems to think she'll make a good one.
 She's told him she's a science major; she hasn't told him she nearly has her doctorate in biochem.

-A nurse sounds fine.
+A nurse sounds good.
 There will be training for that, and she can lose herself in the work.
 Training for Starfleet things, too.
 Military protocol and such, things that will take the place of everything she's had for years.

 Everything but Roger.